DanielleBabitz/interindividual-actor-critic/README.md

 - HP: hyperparameter dictionary
 - adj_mat: adjacency matrix of the network (n_agents x n_agents)
 - reward_mat: reward matrix (n_agents x n_agents x n_actions)
-- turns: ordered (agent act in order from 1 to n) / random (the order of actions is randomized)
+- turns: ordered (agents act in order from 1 to n) / random (randomized order)
-- thetas_init: initial theta values for all agents.
+- thetas_init: initial theta values of all agents.
 Default is 0 (uniform policy).
-- V_init: initial Values for all agents.
+- V_init: initial Values of all agents.
 Default is 0 for all states.
 - Connections: an option to create a specific adjacency matrix
   - Default is “fixed” (adjacency matrix is given as input)
   - “random”: random-regular netowrk